 COVID-19 is an invisible virus and highly contagious before symptoms appear.
 Unknown community transmission is greatest among 18 to 35-year-olds, which represent many of our patients.
 To avoid unknown transmission, we are elevating our COVID response plan and safety procedures.

-1. In-office visits limited to our patients only.
+1. In-office visits with limited guests

 2. Enhanced screening procedures.

 When you check-in for your appointment we will ask you and your visitor to complete and sign a COVID-19 screening form, which will ask you to confirm: